m-c-hill/colour-matcher-api/README.md

 ### Algorithm

-Using redmean formula, the Colour Matcher application works in the following way:
+Using the redmean formula, the Colour Matcher application works in the following way:

 1. Confirm that the input URL contains a valid JPEG, JPG or PNG image.
 2. Download and compress the image, adding the resultant rows of RGB pixels to an array.